Kcruz28/Journal-Analysis/README.md

-set -a && source. env && set +a && mvn spring-boot: run
+set -a && source .env && set +a && mvn spring-boot:run